 How Long Will I Need SR22 Car Insurance?

 Well, the length of time you are required to carry an SR22 filing is going to depend on the violation which triggered the required filing.
 Whether or not you keep your car insurance policy active is also going to play a huge role in how long you need the filing.
-Plan on anywhere from three to five years with drinking and driving requiring the longest length of time.
+Although it varies by state, plan on five years or more, with drinking and driving requiring the longest length of time.
+Also, many states require longer durations when the number of DUI convictions increases.
 Check your paperwork or ask the department of motor vehicles directly to determine your exact length of time.

 Once you no longer need the filing, inform your car insurance carrier immediately.
+When the SR22 is ready to be removed, there should be an additional form filed (called the SR26), which informs the state of the change.
 Getting the filing removed is not all that important, but you might be eligible to switch car insurance carriers to get a cheaper rate or discounts might be added to your policy once the filing is removed.

 Importance of SR22 Filing

-Keeping your SR22 car insurance policy active is very important.
+While some states no longer require the SR22, the majority of them still do require the form.
+Knowing the rules of the state in which you live and keeping your SR22 car insurance policy active is very important.
 Your driver's license is at risk if you choose to let it cancel along with a slew of other penalties.
 Car insurance should always be considered a high priority when it comes to your bills.
 Definitely let the cable and internet cancel before letting your car insurance go.
-The cost to get it reinstated and potential loss in case of an accident is way to high.
+The cost to get it reinstated and potential loss in case of an accident is way too high.